dustinpfister/blog_posts/_posts/lodash_round.md

 layout: post
 categories: lodash
 id: 246
-updated: 2018-08-03 15:53:22
+updated: 2019-11-05 14:46:09
-version: 1.7
+version: 1.8
 ---

-So today for yet another on eof my posts on [lodash](https://lodash.com/) and corresponding topics I have come around to writing a quick post on the [\_.round](https://lodash.com/docs/4.17.10#round) method that can be used in a simular way to that of Math.round, bit with just one little additional feature that I just which the native methods had but does not.
+So today for yet another on eof my posts on [lodash](https://lodash.com/) and corresponding topics I have come around to writing a quick post on the [\_.round](https://lodash.com/docs/4.17.10#round) method that can be used in a similar way to that of Math.round, bit with just one little additional feature that I just which the native methods had but does not.
 Also in this post I will be writing about some related topics that have to do with formating numbers, a common use case example that involves rounding.

 <!-- more -->